yashkhetade/JavaMicroservices/Microservices.md

 ## But due to Monolithic Architecture unneccesary we need to scale rewards , credit cards and other features to

+## Lets say we have some changes in rewards feature can i independently deploy rewards feature ?
+NO

+## In case of Monolithic Architecture all the other features will be deployed again with rewards

 ## What are Microservices (MS) -

 # The term Microservices was first introduced by Martin Fowler and used at a software architects’ workshop in 2011 for the first time.